GEO & AEO Glossary

 - Heading hierarchy

-- The structured use of heading elements (H1 through H6) in correct nesting order.
-A clear heading hierarchy helps AI systems understand the organization of a page.
+- Heading elements (H1 through H6) used in correct nesting order.
+A clear hierarchy helps AI systems understand how a page is organized.

 - Internal links

-- Links from one page on a website to another page on the same website.
-Adequate internal linking helps AI crawlers discover content and understand site structure.
+- Links from one page of a website to another page on the same site.
+Good internal linking helps AI crawlers discover content and grasp site structure.

 - Page metadata